sahil505/nodeitup/readme.md

   - run npm install backbone -S
   - run npm install underscore -S
   - you'll now see underscore and backbone as dependencies in your package.json.
+  - if you delete your node_modules folder just run the command npm install it will get it back

+- http package (basic web-server)
+ - it comes built in inside node
+ -